-Awaings flust be closed (and secured) while the RV is in transit.
-Keep clear of arm assemblies while opening, adjusting or closing the awning.
-Failure to obey this caution could result in injury and/or property damage.
-Always operate the awning according to the instructions.
-Periodically check that the fasteners are tight (tighten if necessary).
-Keep the awning fabric and arms clean. ▲ CAUTION ne effects of wind and rain on an awning are unpredictable and can cause sere damage to the awning and/or the recreation vehicle.
-Retract the awning: If wind or extended periods of rain are expected If you leave the RV unattended for a length of time, to avoid unexpected climate conditions.
-Awni Keen 0 Care or awnings clean and in good condition to prevent costly repairs. псер Keep the awning fabric clean.
-For detailed cleaning information, refer to manufacturer's owner information. o the Do not use insecticides or other sprays near the awning fabric.
-These can ostains, and could adversely affect the fabric's ability to repel water. caus Do not expose the awning to adverse environmental conditions, corrosive ag or other harmful conditions. gents
+☐ Awnings must be closed (and secured) while the RV is in transit. ☐ Keep clear of arm assemblies while opening, adjusting or closing the awning.
+Failure to obey this caution could result in injury and/or property damage. ☐ Always operate the awning according to the instructions. ☐ Periodically check that the fasteners are tight (tighten if necessary). ☐ Keep the awning fabric and arms clean.

-Do not allow dirt, leaves, or other debris to accumulate on the awning, which could cause abrasion and stains.
-Mildew could grow on dirt and organic debris, causing permanent discoloration, stains, and odors to the awning fabric.
+The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
+Retract the awning:

+☐ If wind or extended periods of rain are expected

+☐ If you leave the RV unattended for a length of time, to avoid unexpected climate conditions.

+Awning Care

+Keep your awnings clean and in good condition to prevent costly repairs.

+Keep the awning fabric clean.
+For detailed cleaning information, refer to the manufacturer's owner information.
+Do not use insecticides or other sprays near the awning fabric.
+These can cause stains, and could adversely affect the fabric's ability to repel water.
+Do not expose the awning to adverse environmental conditions, corrosive agents, or other harmful conditions.
 Do not allow the corner of the entry door to contact the awning fabric.
 Otherwise, premature wear or tearing of awning fabric could occur.
 Never close the awning (for storage) when wet.
 The combination of moisture and dirt could result in mildew, discoloration, and stains.
 If it is necessary to roll up awning (temporarily) while it is wet, make sure you roll it out and let it dry (as soon as conditions allow) before rolling it up again.
+Do not allow dirt, leaves, or other debris to accumulate on the awning, which could cause abrasion and stains.
+Mildew could grow on dirt and organic debris, causing permanent discoloration, stains, and odors to the awning fabric.
 Do not use strong chemicals or abrasives to clean parts, as their protective surfaces will be damaged.
 Clean awning hardware (as needed) with a mild surface cleaner.
 Apply silicone spray lubricant as needed to the moving parts on the fabric roller tube assembly.
 Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray, as needed.

+Vinyl awning fabric is durable and water resistant.
+Wrinkling is a normal characteristic, which may be more noticeable when the awning is retracted, and after prolonged periods of stowage (rolled up).
+Leave the awning open during warm weather to minimize wrinkling.